-- 74. There are two Ipswich Proposed Submission policies maps which accompany the Site Allocations Plan and the Core Strategy review: the Local Plan Policies Map November 2014 and Local Plan Policies Map IP-One Area Inset November 2014.
-The maps illustrate on an Ordnance Survey base the relevant policies and proposals in the outer areas of the Borough and within the IP-One area respectively. - 75.
+- 75. There are two Ipswich Proposed Submission policies maps which accompany the Site Allocations Plan and the Core Strategy review: the Local Plan Policies Map November 2014 and Local Plan Policies Map IP-One Area Inset November 2014.
+The maps illustrate on an Ordnance Survey base the relevant policies and proposals in the outer areas of the Borough and within the IP-One area respectively.
+The maps have been updated as necessary at September 2015 to reflect the Pre-Submission Main Modifications. - 76.
 Appendix 3 to the Site Allocations Plan also includes an illustrative site sheet for each site allocated for development through the plan (excluding those which currently have planning permission).
 It provides background on the Preferred Options proposals 2007, the Consultation Draft proposals 2013 and the current use, and includes information on any constraints affecting the site such as access or environmental and heritage constraints, which would need to be taken into account through its development.
+Site sheets have been published for site allocations added to policies SP2.
+SP5 and SP6 as a result of the Pre-Submission Main Modifications.